v8786339/NyuziProcessor_impzqp/README.md

+# Credits

+This work was done as the course project for SoC Laboratory at the Institute of Computer Technology (ICT) at TU Wien, Vienna, Austria, by

+- Johannes Blatnik, e1325707@student.tuwien.ac.at
+- Ioannis Daktylidis, e1128193@student.tuwien.ac.at
+- Jonas Ferdigg, e1226597@student.tuwien.ac.at
+- Daniel Haslauer, e1026814@student.tuwien.ac.at
+- Markus Kessler, e1225380@student.tuwien.ac.at
+- Edwin Willegger, e1326324@student.tuwien.ac.at

+under supervision of Dr. Nima TaheriNejad.
+For questions or inquiries please contact one of the students (email addresses above) or nima.taherinejad@tuwien.ac.at.

 # First steps

 This project implements [Nyuzi](https://github.com/jbush001/NyuziProcessor) on a Xilinx Ultrascale+ ZCU102.
-Please refer to `doc/Documentation.pdf` for a precise documentation.
+Please refer to `doc/Documentation.pdf` for a project documentation.

 The following steps are required to to build and use the software/hardware: